toddmoy/node-based-zap-examples/README.md

 **Questions**

 - Assume we have a Zap with multiple actions, none of which reference each other via curlies.
 In this situation, there's no dependency-based ordering we can intuit.
 Do we assume that the order from the `steps` array is how it should be presented in the editor?
 Does the engine execute in that order too?
-I'm thinking about delay step, for example.
+I'm thinking about implications when ordering might matter -- such as when a delay step is used.

 ## Curlies